Return of the Tender Lover

 Return of the Tender Lover is the eighth studio album from American R&B singer Babyface.
 It was released December 4, 2015, on Def Jam Recordings.
 The album pays homage to his classic 1989 album, Tender Lover and serves as the follow-up to his last album Grown & Sexy (2005).
 It is his first solo album of new studio material in 10 years.

 While its lyrics focus mainly on themes of romance, perseverance and devotion, Return of the Tender Lover incorporates pop-soul love songs as well as elements of old-school R&B that evokes some his earlier work.
 As a result, the album received generally positive reviews from critics who praised the album's production, songwriting and direction.
 "We've Got Love" was released as the album's lead single on August 4, 2015.
-Return of The Tender Lover is the singer's first solo album since Playlist (2007), and his first consisting of only original material since Grown & Sexy (2005).

 Background

 Following the release of his collaborative album with Toni Braxton, Love, Marriage & Divorce (2014) which was a commercial success, Babyface finished Return of The Tender Lover with Daryl Simmons and Kameron Glasper.
-Babyface said of the process: "It was an organic thing where the songs came fast — I didn’t want to do too many songs, just an old-school album, eight songs, and just make sure they’re eight good ones".
-Babyface has called the album "Unapologetic R&B" and said: "It doesn’t have to be the kind of hi-hats or kick or 808s [sound].
-It’s just going to be a real drummer, bass player, guitar player, piano player.
-It’s going to feel real good based off of [sic] musicianship."
+Babyface said of the process: "It was an organic thing where the songs came fast — I didn't want to do too many songs, just an old-school album, eight songs, and just make sure they're eight good ones".
+Babyface has called the album "Unapologetic R&B" and said: "It doesn't have to be the kind of hi-hats or kick or 808s [sound].
+It's just going to be a real drummer, bass player, guitar player, piano player.
+It's going to feel real good based off of [sic] musicianship."
+Return of The Tender Lover was the singer's first solo album since Playlist (2007), and his first consisting of only original material since Grown & Sexy (2005).